listr2/listr2/docs/listr/context.md

 A context is an object that is shared across the task list.
 Even though external variables can be used to do the same operation, context gives a self-contained way to process internal tasks.

-Context can be anything that satisfies the type [ListrContext](/api/types/ListrContext.html) which mostly types `any`, but it is advised to be an object, due to the intention of using it as a mutable structure that goes through the task.
+Context can be anything that satisfies the type [ListrContext](/api/types/ListrContext.html), which is by default of type `any`, but it is advised to be an object, due to the intention of using it as a mutable structure that goes through the task.

 Context type can be injected as a type parameter to Listr class to limit what is being used as the context throughout the task and ensure type safety.